skenderidis/f5-cis-lab/examples/crd/VirtualServer/Basic/README.md

   labels:
     f5cr: "true"
 spec:
-  virtualServerAddress: "10.1.10.95"
+  virtualServerAddress: "10.1.10.93"
   host: "*.f5demo.local"
   pools:
-  - path: /svc1
-    service: app1-svc
-    servicePort: 8080
-  - path: /svc2
+  - path: /
-    service: app2-svc
+    service: echo-svc
-    servicePort: 8080
+    servicePort: 80
 ```

 Create the VS CRD resource.
 ```
-kubectl apply -f virtual-two-pools.yml
+kubectl apply -f virtual-wildcardhost.yml
 ```
-CIS will create a Virtual Server on BIG-IP with VIP `10.1.10.95` and attaches a policy which forwards traffic to service `echo-svc` if the Host Header matches `*.f5demo.local`.
+CIS will create a Virtual Server on BIG-IP with VIP `10.1.10.93` and attaches a policy which forwards traffic to service `echo-svc` if the Host Header matches `*.f5demo.local`.

 Confirm that the VS CRD is deployed correctly.
 You should see `Ok` under the Status column for the VirtualServer that was just deployed.